 - Make an appointment to talk with your Career Community Advisor or Mentor through video chat.
 Simply specifying that you are abroad when scheduling your meeting

-- Browse internship resources and listings offered through Wellesley Career Education.
-Keep in mind that deadlines for several Wellesley-sponsored internship programs occur in the Fall semester, and there are now two application deadlines to apply for grants to support unpaid internships in late November and early March.
+- Browse internship resources and listings offered through Wellesley Career Education and other College departments.
+Keep in mind that deadlines for several Wellesley-sponsored internship programs occur in the Fall semester, and the deadline to apply for grants to support unpaid internships is March 1st.
+All information about stipends and non-academic transcript credit for summer internships can be found here.
+Starting in Fall 2020, most (if not all!) off-campus internship opportunities sponsored by the College can be found on the Central Internship Application.
 The Tanner Conference archives are another great resource to identify opportunities.
 If you anticipate extending your time abroad through an internship placement, it's never too early to plan for any visa limitations for doing so.

-- Search Fellowship opportunities and deadlines (many have early fall deadlines)
+- Explore Fellowship opportunities and deadlines (many fellowships for after graduation have late summer/early fall deadlines for the following year).

 - Availability for virtual interviews is based on the individual company.
 Some companies will be open to meeting over video chat.
 Keep you eye out in Handshake for companies specifically open to study abroad students.

 - Access GoinGlobal - a great resource about living, working, and interning in destinations all around the world.